VCurry20/pands-project/README.md

 Once this is complete we can start to analyise the data

-It should also be noted that although we are using CSV files we can change this format or even directly output from the imported data set to a different file type.
+It should also be noted that although we are using a CSV file format for the Dataset we can change this format or even directly output from the imported data set to a different file type.

-Here I have created an excel file from the CSV file we have downloaded:
+Here I have created an excel file from the CSV file we have downloaded as an example of this process:

 ```python
 df.to_excel("Dataprintout.xlsx")